How to Build an Advisory Network That Actually Helps

 The right advisors open doors, sharpen thinking, and tell you things you don't want to hear.

-Every founder needs people around them who aren't on the payroll, aren't trying to invest, and aren't just being polite.
-Good advisors are the ones who've been where you're going — and will tell you honestly what they see from where they're standing.
+Find an advisor on Connectd →Every founder needs people around them who aren't on the payroll, aren't trying to invest, and aren't just being polite.
+Good advisors are the ones who've been where you're going, and will tell you honestly what they see from where they're standing.

-At the MVP stage, investors often ask "who's around you?"
+At the MVP stage (when you have an early working version of your product but are still finding your footing), investors often ask "who's around you?"
 It's not just a credential check.
 It's a signal of self-awareness.
 Founders who've built an advisory network are founders who know what they don't know.

 What advisors actually do